matloff/TidyverseSkeptic/README.md

 debugging more difficult; by contrast, my style above lends itself easily to debugging.
 And again, for large problems, piped code is slower.

+Furthermore, it is my understanding that the RStudio IDE is not merely a tool helping people to write and run code, but also is designed to facilitate writing code using Tidyverse products in particular.
+One can click through certain **dplyr** actions, then click for input to a pipe and so on.
+To me, this makes the coding process much murkier rather than illuminating.
+It would increase the chance of undetected errors, and leave the student with the feeling that they do not fully understand the process, which likely is true.

 ### Is dplyr needed or even desirable for teaching?

 As I said earlier, in discussions with those who report success in using